Beach Cities Sports: Fitness, football, running and more

 Softball: The Greater South Bay Catholic Co-ed Adult (Ages 18+) Softball League is looking for players for its 2018 season.
 Games are held on Sunday afternoons from February through June in Torrance.
 Singles and couples are welcome with a special need for female players.
 Contact Fred Lawler (714) 369-9516 or fredlawler@hotmail.com.

-Flag Football: The American Flag Football League (AFFL) has opened registration for the inaugural 2018 US Open of Football, a single-elimination 7-on-7 tournament featuring 1,024 teams and four Pro Teams commencing in March 2018.
-The $1,000,000 Final in July pits the champion of the Pros’ Bracket and the America’s Bracket.
-The four Pro Teams, consisting of professional and collegiate athletes will be captained by Michael Vick, Chad “Ochocinco” Johnson, Marshall Faulk and a soon to be announced “outside the box” tandem.
-To register, teams must have a roster of between seven and twelve players.
-Fee is $99 per team plus $99 per player (minimum $792 per team).
-Participants will have the opportunity to recoup their $99 registration fee by winning their first two games, with larger prizes available as the tournament progresses.
+Flag Football: The American Flag Football League (AFFL) has opened registration for the inaugural 2018 US Open of Football, a single-elimination 7-on-7 tournament featuring 1,024 teams and four Pro Teams.
+The $1,000,000 Final in July pits the champion of the Pros’ Bracket and America’s Bracket.
+Rosters have between seven and twelve players.
+Fee is $99 per team (plus $99 per player, minimum $792 per team).
+Registration fee waived by winning first two games, with larger prizes available on later dates.
 The tournament begins with regional qualifiers including Irvine April 7-8.
 All athletes must be 18 years or older by March 23, 2018.
 For more information visit americanflag.football.

 You must be logged in to post a comment Login